barbosaalexandre/alexandrebarbosa/_pages/about.md

 toc: true
 ---
 # Welcome to Alexandre Costa Barbosa portal
-> Engaged on IT Governance, Strategy and Sociotechnical Systems.
+> Engaged on IT Governance, Strategy and Resilience of Sociotechnical Systems.

 > Towards a sustainable digital transformation